Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 The first step for diving into a bug is not using a scalpel, but rather a D9.
 This means that the first steps don't require slow and tedious examniation of lots of code, but rather big and radical changes.
 Examples:

-Problem: You think a bug is a result of some module.
-You are not sure exactly which line
-Solution: Completely delete the file
+**Problem**: You think a bug is a result of some module.
+You are not sure exactly which line **Solution**: Completely delete the file

-Problem: You are not sure if a wrong output of the screen is the result of wrong code in the theme
-Solution: Change the theme to under one, thus completely remove all the theme's code from the equation.
+**Problem**: You are not sure if a wrong output of the screen is the result of wrong code in the theme **Solution**: Change the theme to under one, thus completely remove all the theme's code from the equation.

-Problem: Your new shiny code doesn't work
-Solution: Check if it is even invoked.
+**Problem**: Your new shiny code doesn't work **Solution**: Check if it is even invoked.
 Again, no need to have very delicate debugging.
 Instead trace the places the code is being called and figure out if is indeed called

-Problem: Something that used to work stopped working
-Solution: You are in luck, because you can try and find the working instance (e.g. go back in Git's history).
+**Problem**: Something that used to work stopped working **Solution**: You are in luck, because you can try and find the working instance (e.g. go back in Git's history).
 If you are able to find a working example, the next step is to pin point the exact time in history (i.e. the git commit) that broke things.

 As you can see the gist of the examples is to work out as quickly as possible in getting into right area.
 From there start pin pointing the problem's cause - there is one specific lines that causes the havoc.